eclipse-che/che-operator/README.md

 which you can use for any environment variables not supported by CR field.
 The operator will not reconcile configMap custom.

 ## How to Build Operator Image
+In the root of the che-operator project:

 ```bash
 docker build -t $registry/$repo:$tag .
 ```

-You can then use the resulting image in operator deployment (deploy/operator.yaml)
+You can then use the resulting image in operator deployment (deploy/operator.yaml): replace default operator image `quay.io/eclipse/che-operator:nightly` with yours (say, `docker.io/user/che-operator:latest`)

 ## Build and Deploy to a local cluster: